melanieshi0120/word_cloud_methods/README.md

 ## Python
 ![images/python.png](images/python.png)
 Python is an “easy to use” programming language.
 I finished all the steps of data pre-processing using python.
 There is a library which is called wordcloud.
 After we obtain the BOW, we can simply use wordcloud to plot a word cloud chart.
 Here is the python code for plotting word cloud and the bigger the words are, the higher frequency they are.
-For more details of code, please visit my [GitH
+For more details of code, please visit my [GitHub](https://github.com/melanieshi0120/word_cloud_methods/blob/main/word_cloud_for_text_data.ipynb)
 ![images/python_wc.png](images/python_wc.png)
 ## Tableau
 - Tableau is one of the BI tools for data visualization.
 I like using Tableau to create dashboards because Tableau can offer very clear and fancy charts.